thygesteffensen/PowerAutomateMockUp/ReadMe.md

     <a href="https://thygesteffensen.github.io/PowerAutomateMockUp/Technical">Technical</a>
 </p> -->

-Currently there is not a way to unit test Power Automate flows.
+~~Currently there is not a way to unit test Power Automate flows.
 You have the ability to manually run a flow with static results, but this isn't the same as a unit test.
-I have during my work implemented business critical functionality in Power Automate using Common Data Service (current environment) connector.
+I have during my work implemented business critical functionality in Power Automate using Common Data Service (current environment) connector.~~

-## Code style
-The code is written using [Riders](https://www.jetbrains.com/help/rider/Settings_Code_Style_CSHARP.html) default C# code style.

-Commits are written in [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) style, the commit messages are used to determine the version and when to release a new version.
-The pipeline is hosted on Github and [Semantic Release](https://github.com/semantic-release/semantic-release) is used.
+There is a way to unit test Power Automate flows!

 ## Installation

 A the [NuGet package](https://www.nuget.org/packages/PowerAutomateMockUp/) to your project.

-## Tests

-Tests are located in the **Tests** project and they are written using Nunit as test framework.

 ## How to use

 ### Introduction
 This is a skeleton and itself will not test anything OOB.
 Instead this is meant as the core, used to implement different connectors.
-As you probably know, Power Automate uses Connectors to interact with others service, such as Common Data Service.
+As you probably know, Power Automate uses Connectors to interact with others services, such as Common Data Service.
 I have implemented [Common Data Service (current environment)](https://github.com/thygesteffensen/PAMU_CDS), go take a look to see how it can be used.

 ### Getting Started